komefai/PS4Macro/README.md

 #### Usage

-To record, click on record button to arm recording then press play to start recording.
+You must have DualShock 4 controller plugged in via USB with PS4 Remote Play running.
+To record, click on record button to arm recording then press play to start recording controls.
 To stop recording, click on record button to unarm.
-The macro will then play in a loop.
+The macro will then play the controls in a loop.

 See [this video](https://youtu.be/txI9AOEAk58) for more details.